-The good news is that U-pick berry (and fruit) picking is generally still an approved activity in light of COVID-19 restrictions.
+U-pick berry (and fruit) picking is a fairly safe activity during COVID-19.
 Farms that are providing these services will likely have heightened restrictions and hygiene protocols, though, so plan ahead.
-Whether or not you go is dependent on your personal comfort level.
+Whether or not you go is dependent on your comfort level.
 Before you go, make sure to call your favorite farm (or visit their website), to learn about their new protocols to avoid any surprises.
 (When I called the farm we usually visit for strawberry picking, for example, I found out that they are only allowing children over the age of 12 as part of their heightened measures.)
 A few links with ideas of where to go:

-The Parent Map guide, available here, includes 20 ideas of where to pick in and around Seattle.
-(Note, although this pops up as a new guide, it is a link to an older post from pre-COVID.)
+The Parent Map guide includes 20 ideas of where to pick in and around Seattle.
+(Note, although this pops up as a new guide, it is a link to a post that was last updated in 2020.

 Lane County (Eugene, Springfield, and beyond)

 Willamette Farm and Food Coalition‘s Locally Grown is a wonderful resource for sourcing local foods, including U-pick options, and a map for Lane County farms.

 If you are not sure about U-pick as an option, foraging for wild berries can also be fun.
 Childhood summers for me always included foraging for blackberries, salmonberries, and red huckleberries around our land.
 Other popular wild berries include black huckleberry, red currant, golden currant, and salal.
 Disclaimer!
 Make sure that if you venture into the wild to pick your berries, you are well informed about what you are picking, and what you are ingesting.

 More information about edible berries of the Northwest from the University of Washington here.